JasonBock/Rocks/docs/Overview.md

 // producedValue and valueMock are the same references.
 ```

+> [!NOTE]
-Note that makes do no have any expectations set up on them so they can't be verified.
+> Makes do no have any expectations set up on them so they can't be verified.
 If you call a method on a make that returns a value, it'll return the default value of the return type - the same thing applies for getters on properties and indexers.

 ## Manually Creating Intermediary Types